anson2191/Mental-Health/README.md

 ```

 In our case we compile those files and put compiled files in preproccesor_hw/dist
-The compiled website can be viewed at [a link] http://luffy.ee.ncku.edu.tw/~scallop/dist/main.html
+The result of the compiled files can be viewed at http://luffy.ee.ncku.edu.tw/~scallop/dist/main.html